fard-draf/room-reservation/README.md

 ## Conclusion

 This API demonstrates that:

-- Rust is **extremely performant** for backend development
+- Rust is a top-tier choice for building fast and safe backends
-- A simple architecture (`Axum` + `SQLx`) can sustain high loads
+- Even with a simple architecture (Axum + SQLx), high concurrency can be handled
-- Code remains **testable, validatable, and maintainable**

----

-## Roadmap / Ideas

-- Pagination for `/book`
-- Rate limiting or auth middleware
-- Export reservations to CSV
-- Lightweight web interface (Tauri or WebAssembly)

----

-## 🧑‍💻 Author
+- Data integrity and validation are preserved even under load
+- Benchmarking with `wrk` helps identify optimal concurrency levels and limits

-Developed as part of a Rust backend self-learning journey.
+Built as part of a self-learning journey in Rust backend development.
-Contributions and feedback are welcome!
+Feedback, suggestions, and contributions are welcome!